On the curvature of the Bismut connection: Bismut Yamabe problem and Calabi-Yau with torsion metrics: Constant Bismut Ricci curvature

-We summarize the known examples of (non-K{\"a}hler) Bismut Ricci flat structures over the Calabi-Eckmann manifolds.
-These are the one given by the standard Hermitian structure on the Hopf surface $\S^1\times\S^3$ (\cite{Liu Yang}, pages 23-24) and the one on the Calabi-Eckmann manifold $\S^3\times\S^3$, which has been explicitly described, for example, in \cite{Gran Gran Poon}.
-In \cite{me}, we computed the Bismut curvature tensor associated to the homogeneous metrics $g(\alpha,\beta)$ on an $n$-dimensional Hopf manifold.
-Taking the trace of it we obtain, in the standard local holomorphic coordinates $\{z_i\}$,

-which vanishes whenever the ratio $\frac{\beta}{\alpha}$ equals $\frac{2-n}{n-1}$, giving explicit CYT structures on any Hopf manifold $\S^1\times\S^{2n+1}$.
-Our aim is to enlarge the known examples of these special structures showing that any of the Calabi-Eckmann manifolds $\S^{2n+1}\times\S^{2m+1}$ can be equipped with a CYT Hermitian structure.

-We stress that the Calabi-Eckmann manifolds are the total spaces of $\S^1\times\S^1$-principal bundles over $\C\P^{n}\times\C\P^{m}$.
-For this reason we study this problem on rank one toric bundles over Hermitian manifolds imitating the setting of \cite{Gran Gran Poon}.
-In that article, the authors derive some useful formulas for the Bismut Ricci curvature of special metrics on principal toric bundles over compact K{\"a}hler manifolds.
-Using them they construct CYT structures on the manifolds $(k-1)(\mathbb{S}^2\times\mathbb{S}^4)\# k(\mathbb{S}^3\times\mathbb{S}^3)$ for all $k \geq 1$.
+We study the CYT equation on rank one toric bundles over Hermitian manifolds imitating the setting of \cite{Gran Gran Poon}.
+In that article, the authors derive useful formulas for the Bismut Ricci curvature of special metrics on principal toric bundles over compact K{\"a}hler manifolds.
+Using them they construct CYT structures on the manifolds $(k-1)(\mathbb{S}^2\times\mathbb{S}^4)\# k(\mathbb{S}^3\times\mathbb{S}^3)$ for all $k \geq 1$.\\

 Given a Hermitian manifold $(X,\omega_X)$, consider a principal toric bundle with characteristic classes of type $(1,1)$.
 We take a connection one form with values in the Lie algebra of $\mathbb{S}^1\times\mathbb{S}^1$ given by $(\theta_1,\theta_2)$ such that $d\theta_i=\pi^*\omega_i$, with $\omega_i$ $(1,1)$-forms on $X$.
 Once we fix a complex structure on the torus, $M$ inherits a complex structure from that of $X$, such that the projection map $\pi$ from $M$ to $X$ is holomorphic, see Lemma 1 of \cite{Gran Gran Poon} for details on this.
+We consider the Hermitian metrics on $M$ for which $\pi$ becomes a Riemannian submersion.
+These are all of the forms

-We now equip $M$ with the Hermitian metric where $f$ is a positive function on $M$, which is constant along the fibers (thus we will usually think of it as a function on $X$).
+where $f$ is a positive function on $M$, which is constant along the fibers (thus we will usually think of it as a function on $X$).
 The Bismut Ricci form of $\omega$ is given by

 Indeed, from Proposition \ref{prop: relation Bismu Chern Ricci},